 )

-itself.
-We can simply encode this by making the typed version of Cond
+We can simply make it a type parameter of our typed version of Cond

 Note how here, again, the data and typing rules are clearly different expressions of the same thing.
 Our typed Cond

-cannot violate its own typing rules, we know for a fact it’ll always be valid.
+cannot violate its own typing rule, we know for a fact it’ll always be valid.

-Local bindings are where we’ll start running into real problems with our encoding.
+Bindings are where we’ll start running into real problems with our encoding.
+As usual, the environment makes things a lot harder.

 case Let(